bertiewooster/bertiewooster.github.io/_posts/2022-12-13-Chemistry-machine-learning-for-drug-discovery-with-DeepChem.md

-Now we can use a scatter plot to compare the predicted against measured values.
+Now we can use a scatter plot to compare the predicted against measured values, which is called a parity plot.
 We use the [seaborn statistical data visualization package](https://seaborn.pydata.org/) to plot the data.
 We show the line where the predicted and measured lipophilicity values are equal, in other words the line that all points would lie on if the model made perfect predictions.

 ```python